SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    No other syntactic category refers to this one, and the prose is sufficient to define it completely.

+Comments can contain additional formatting and markup, as described in `Markup Formatting Reference <//apple_ref/doc/uid/TP40016497>`_.

 .. _LexicalStructure_Identifiers:

 Identifiers